 Impaired sleep is a common issue that plagues many people.
 Not getting enough rest can lead to moodiness, cognitive decline, increased anxiety, and difficulty concentrating or remembering things.
 It’s estimated that 50-70 million adults in the US have sleep or wakefulness disorder, according to the CDC.
 But, for something so crucial to our lives, sleep is still shrouded in mystery.
 Interestingly, previous research has uncovered a link between sleep disorders and memory.
-Other studies have even shown that short-term sleep loss can alter DNA methylation of “clock” genes.
+Other studies have even shown that short-term sleep loss can alter DNA methylation of “clock” genes and just one night without sleep can adjust metabolism and lead to weight gain.
 However, the exact molecular mechanisms underlying the interplay between sleep disorders and cognitive ability are not yet known.

 Researchers from Tianjin Institute of Health and Environmental Medicine set out to elucidate the epigenetic influence that histone acetylation – a common epigenetic mechanism – has on impaired memory as a result of lack of sleep.
 Other studies have demonstrated a connection between epigenetic marks and hippocampal learning and memory.
 For instance, histone deacetylases (HDACs), particularly HDAC2, have been implicated in memory formation.
 HDACs are enzymes that reverse histone acetylation, the process by which acetyl groups are added to histones.
 This plays a part in chromatin remodeling, specifically relaxing the chromatin structure and increasing gene expression.